 These analyses must recognize the interconnected nature of Arctic observations and their connection to delivering public value across a diverse range of decision-makers.

-While each individual evaluation is more narrowly focused, a growing library of visualizations can begin to show cross-functional and cross-discipline observing system strengths and gaps.
 The resulting diagram creates a compelling visual representation of the observing system.
-US AON is currently developing an open-source, web-based Benefits Tools.
+While individual evaluations are more narrowly focused, a growing library of visualizations can begin to show cross-functional and cross-discipline observing system strengths and gaps.

 Applying the Benefit Tool